 b.
 Citizen Complaints

-DPS is committed to providing quality services to the community in a professional and courteous manner.
+Public Safety is committed to providing quality services to the community in a professional and courteous manner.
 It is the policy of the department to accept and investigate all complaints against the department, or its employees.
 Once a complaint is received, it is thoroughly investigated.
 Every complaint is reviewed by the Chief of Police.

 Please view the Making Citizen Comments, Complaints & Inquiries - FAQs page.
 For bias-related incidents, you also have the option of using the Office of Institutional Equity and Diversity’s Bias Incident Reporting tool.